xEdelweiss/community-blogging-laravel/README.md

 # Known issues

-- "Component already initialized":
-    1. Logout
-    2. Click "Write post" -> Redirect to login page
-    3. "New post" page is opened, but editor is not initialized
 - ImageBlockView is redrawing on click due to decorators, this leads to image refetching
 - TextArea height is not recalculated after page was resized

 # TODO

+- [ ] Ensure frontend Post editor works as expected
   - [x] Highlight embeds selection in editor (see `.ProseMirror-selectednode`)
   - [ ] Sometimes multiple embeds are selected
+- [ ] Ensure Post content rendering is consistent with editor
+  - [ ] Implement Table of Contents rendering by PHP
+  - [ ] Implement Image rendering by PHP
 - [ ] Should cover image be displayed if embed is added?
+- [ ] Refactor Likes/Dislikes to get rid of liked/rate/score mix